explainers-by-googlers/cross-origin-storage/README.md

 If a file is only used on certain kinds of websites, an attacker can discover that the user visited those sites by checking for the file's presence.
 For example, if someone has a game engine stored in COS, they probably play games on the web, which an attacker might exploit, for example, for targeted advertising.
 The attacker site would need to probe hashes of resources it's interested in.
 The `origins` field mitigates this risk by allowing origins to restrict resource access to a specific set of trusted origins, ensuring the resource is not globally "probeable".
 Sites are expected to use this field for proprietary resources or when global COS cache hits are not expected.

-Beyond the `origins` field, user agents apply [availability gating](#availability-gating) as a second line of defense: even for globally available resources, the user agent may decline to confirm a file's presence if the resource has not been encountered on a sufficient number of distinct origins.
+Beyond the `origins` field, user agents apply [availability gating](#resource-visibility) as a second line of defense: even for globally available resources, the user agent may decline to confirm a file's presence if the resource has not been encountered on a sufficient number of distinct origins.

 User agents are expected to implement safeguards against such attacks, for example, by limiting the number of probes, or by returning false negatives when a site known to be malicious is probing.
 Each call to `requestFileHandle()` can be considered a probe, and user agents can limit the number of probes per site or even block probes from sites known to be malicious.

-#### Availability gating
+#### Resource visibility

+Two independent mechanisms control whether a `requestFileHandle()` call returns a file handle or a `NotFoundError`:

+- **Access control** (`origins`-based): which origins may obtain a file handle.
+This is determined by the `origins` field set at write time.
+An origin that is not in scope receives `NotFoundError`, even if the resource is physically present in COS.
-User agents are expected to implement an **availability gating** mechanism that controls whether the presence of a file in COS is disclosed to the requesting origin.
-The dividing line is whether the hash is on the **Public Hash List (PHL)**, a shared, vendor-neutral allowlist that all browser vendors are expected to respect:
+- **Availability gating** (PHL-based): whether the user agent discloses that the resource exists in COS at all.
+This is determined by whether the hash is on the **Public Hash List (PHL)**, a shared, vendor-neutral allowlist that all browser vendors are expected to respect.
+A resource not on the PHL receives `NotFoundError` from all cross-origin requesters, even if the requesting origin would otherwise be in scope.

+Both conditions must be satisfied for a read to succeed.
+These two mechanisms are orthogonal.
+In particular, the PHL and `origins: '*'` are not the same thing: a resource stored with `origins: '*'` but not on the PHL is not cross-origin accessible — the user agent returns `NotFoundError` to all origins except the original storer, because availability gating still applies.
+Conversely, a PHL resource stored with a specific `origins` list is only accessible to in-scope origins, because access control is still enforced on top of the gating bypass the PHL provides.

+**Availability gating in detail.** User agents implement availability gating using the PHL:

 - **On the PHL:** The user agent may answer truthfully, returning a handle if the file is present, or a `NotFoundError` `DOMException` if it is absent. ([GREASE'ing](#greasing) may still introduce occasional false negatives even for PHL-listed resources.)
 - **Not on the PHL:** The user agent must always return a `NotFoundError` `DOMException`, regardless of whether the file is physically present in COS.
 The response must be identical whether the file is absent or present, so that cache state cannot be inferred by observing the response or its timing.